-One of the things I love about this profession is that gives you a rare view into a huge variety of industries, and it’s usually a lot more interesting than you’d expect.
+One of the things I love about this profession is that it gives you a rare view into a huge variety of industries, and it’s usually a lot more interesting than you’d expect.
 This is most certainly true with National Storage – self-storage doesn’t strike most people as particularly exciting, but beneath the surface there’s a lot more going on than meets the eye, especially in terms of tech and audience strategy.

 For National Storage, the iProspect Brisbane team is now almost two years into a fully fledged content marketing strategy, which underpins our greater channel and attribution strategy.
 At the heart of this approach is our ongoing writing and design, and amplification through social media – namely Facebook.

 We’ve written about our work for National Storage before, but in this example, it wasn’t a major giveaway or mega promotion that took things up a notch: it was a string of unexpectedly high-performing content pieces amplified through targeted Facebook campaigns.

 So successful has this strategy been that as of the end of June 2018, social traffic has grown over 140% QoQ without any additional budget.

 A major part of our audience-first content strategy (initially put together by our very capable Melbourne team following a similar formula to our award-winning Starwood strategy) is to craft content for a number of defined audiences, based on their importance – both commercially and in terms of audience engagement.